 The Deferred capital Receipts Reserve holds the gains recognised on the disposal of non-current assets but for which cash settlement has yet to take place.
 Under statutory arrangements, the Council does not treat these gains as usable for financing new capital expenditure until they are backed by cash receipts.
 When the deferred cash settlement eventually takes place, amounts are transferred to the Capital Receipts Reserve.
+This reserve relates to the Elmsleigh Centre finance lease

-2011/12 2012/13
+2012/13 2013/14

 £000 £000

 14,544 Balance at 1 April 14,544

-Transfer to the Capital Receipts Reserve upon receipt

-0 of cash 0
+Transfer to the Capital Receipts Reserve upon receipt of cash 0

 0 Finance Lease Debtor 0

 14,544 Balance at 31 March 14,544